SEPA checklist guidance, Section B: Transportation

 d.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, give a general description.

-Describe the adequacy of available facilities and services.
-Include information about how the proposal will use air, water, and/or rail transportation.
+Describe existing and proposed water, rail, and air transportation facilities and services.
+Include information about how the proposal will use or impact air, water, and/or rail transportation.
 Provide information about:

 - Transportation of raw materials